 Hip hop songs for kids can introduce kids to a new genre of music.
-Check out these clean hip hop songs that are safe to listen to with your kids in the car!
+Check out these clean songs that are safe to listen to with your children in the car!
 Enjoy your favorite rap songs for kids without worrying about the message your kids are listening to or having a song full of bleeps.
-Kid friendly rap lyrics can be hard to find, so I’ve done the research for you by finding a full playlist of clean rap songs that are kid friendly.
+Kid friendly rap lyrics can be hard to find, so I’ve done the research for you with this playlist!

 So, I’ve got this playlist that I use for running.
 It’s a “get my booty in gear, run up that dang hill.
 You only have FIVE MORE MINUTES TO GO!” kind of playlist.

 Because I rarely regale a playlist to just a run, I have a few variations of it.
 In a few, I’ve added my kids’ favorite songs, so we can enjoy it on a drive.

 The problem is, not all of the songs on that playlist are what you’d call, “

 The first song on the playlist is Drake’s, Make Me Proud featuring Nicki Minaj.
 It’s not a song I want my kids to hear.
 While it’s a banger and awesome to amp me up, it’s definitely not kid friendly.

 Which means my kids inevitably love it and ask for it regularly.